RachelMatlis/FacebookDesktopApp/README.md

    album.UploadPhoto(), photo.Comment(), photo.Like(), status.Comment(), etc.
    </li>
 </ul>
- If the user failed to login or simply closed/canceled the login dialog, the result object will indicate the error with the ErrorMessage property of the LoginResult object
+ <br>If the user failed to login or simply closed/canceled the login dialog, the result object will indicate
+the error with the ErrorMessage property of the LoginResult object
 </li>
 <li>.</li>